Award: Letter of Recognition or Continuing Education Certificate

 Program Requirements for Letter of Recognition: Completion of each of the required courses with a grade of C or better.

 Program Requirements for Continuing Education Certificate: Successful completion of required courses.

 To earn this Letter of Recognition, you must apply to the college first if this is your first time taking credit courses at AACC.
 Click here to apply online as a non-degree seeking student.
 After approximately one day, you may register in person at any of the three college locations.
-If you have taken AACC credit courses before, you may wish to click here to register online.
+Please visit the following links to register for credit sections or non-credit sections.

 If you are an AACC employee or instructor, you may be eligible for a tuition waiver.
 The form is located on the intranet.

 Award Requirements: To obtain the letter of recognition, students must submit a request to the Records and Registration office upon completion of all course requirements.
 To obtain the continuing education certificate, students must submit a request to the School of Continuing Education and Workforce Development Instructional Support Center.

 Equips participants with the understanding of theory and teaching methods related to instructing the adult learner.
 Focuses on identifying principles of adult learning, adult learning styles and motivation.
 Emphasizes understanding techniques and teaching strategies that work to create an active learning community for adult learners.

 Investigate and analyze a variety of learning styles, disabilities, backgrounds and instructional strategies for meeting the needs of all learners.
 Examine topics such as brain research and multiple intelligences pertaining to teaching adults with diverse needs.

 Assessing the Adult Learner